 To achieve that goal, SumUp’s organisation is built around small, autonomous, cross-functional teams.
 Each team owns a particular value stream, has the full set of necessary skills, and is given the freedom to deliver that value stream as they see fit.
 Rather than having teams specialised in one function, we try to build cross-functional teams that are self-sufficient, self-organised and self-motivated.

-To balance autonomy we have to equally embrace accountability.
+To balance autonomy, we have to embrace accountability equally.
 Autonomy is not simply giving people the freedom to do as they please.
-We have adopted a “context over control” approach to decision making that emphasises the importance of cross-functional collaboration and communication so that decision makers have what they need to make informed decisions on their own.
-People must then take ownership of their decisions and must foster such accountability on their team so that we can learn from both our successes and our failures.
+We have adopted a “context over control” approach to decision-making that emphasises the importance of cross-functional collaboration and communication so that decision-makers have what they need to make informed decisions on their own.
+People must then take ownership of their decisions and foster such accountability in their team so that we can learn from our successes and failures.